-Front-end developers use HTML, CSS or Javscript, to bring the url to life.
-Back-end developers are less concerned with design and more intent on making sure that all the moving pieces work as one.
+Front-end developers use HTML, CSS or Javscript, to bring a website to life.
+Back-end developers are less concerned with the user experience design and more intent on making sure that all the moving pieces work as one.
 Typically, they use PHP, Ruby or Python to create applications that connect the back end of the website to the front end.

 Computer programmers usually work within IT departments, but they also have the flexibility to telecommute and do freelance work.
 You’ll find computer programmers in a multitude of industries, including healthcare, finance, government, defense, retail, science, education, business and entertainment.

-A BS in Computer Science, which focuses on experiential work, as opposed to theory, allows students to work on real-world problems in computer software design and development.
-It can be a good way to become a well-round programmer.
+A BS in Computer Science allows students to work on real-world problems in computer software design and development.
+It can be a good way to become a well-rounded programmer.
 Other options include a BS in Game Programming and Development, which prepares you not only for games and simulations, but also for development of software applications.
-Finally, there's a BS in Information Technologies with concentrations in Software Development, Game Design and Development or Web Design and Development.
+Finally, there's a BS in Information Technologies with concentrations in Software Development or Web Design and Development.

-There are graduate programs that can help bring those skills to a higher level, with an MS in Information Technology with concentrations in Software Application Development, Web Design or Game Design and Development.
+There are graduate programs that can help bring those skills to a higher level, with an MS in Information Technology with concentrations in Software Application Development or Web Design.

-With the ability to be both creative and analytical, work in a variety of industries and get in on an exploding job market, there's never been a better time to pursue your dream of entering the IT field as a computer programmer.
+With the ability to be both creative and analytical, work in a variety of industries and get in on an exploding job market, there's never been a better time to pursue your dream of becoming a computer programmer.
 Computer programmers are called many things, from programmers and software developers, to computer designers, coders and systems analysts.

 Remember, the field of computer programming is, at best, no more than 60 years old, so what computer programmers are called and what computer programmers do is continually evolving.